mialkin/docs/design/mission-critical-business-critical.md

 ### Signs

-- Services/systems that have a full-fledged alternative solution that does not lose functionality
+- Systems that have a full-fledged alternative solutions
-- Affects employee convenience, but not customer convenience
+- Downtime affects employee convenience, but not customer convenience
-- Affects internal background processes that are acceptable to stop for a weekend or 1-2 business days
+- Downtime affects internal background processes that are acceptable to stop for a weekend or 1-2 business days

 ### Uptime